nikandeveloper/4d-render/README.md

 ## how to use
 install requirements:
-     pip install requirements.txt
+     pip install -r requirements.txt

 load you data into data.dots

 and run 4d_render.py

-The project is right now eductional and therefore fully free of any licensing.
+The project is right now educational and therefore fully free of any licensing.